Ueli Steck: Personal life and death

 Steck was born as the third son to a copper smith in the town of Langnau in the Emmental valley in Switzerland.
 As a child he played hockey and joined his father on ski tours.
 He was a carpenter by training and in adulthood lived in Ringgenberg, near Interlaken, Switzerland.
+Steck was married to Nicole Steck at the time of his death.

+Death

-Steck died on 30 April 2017 while acclimatizing for an attempt of the Hornbein route on the West Ridge of Everest without supplemental oxygen.
+Having previously summitted Everest, Steck wanted to attempt the Hornbein route on the West Ridge without supplemental oxygen.
 This route had been climbed only a few times, the last of which was in 1991.
-His plan was to climb the Hornbein Couloir to the summit, then proceed with a traverse to the peak of Lhotse, the world's 4th highest mountain.
+His plan was to climb the Hornbein Couloir to the summit, then proceed with a traverse to the peak of Lhotse, the world's fourth highest mountain.
 This combination had not been achieved.

-On 16 April, during preparations for the attempt, his climbing partner, Tenji Sherpa, suffered frostbite, which would take some weeks to heal.
+On 16 April 2017, during preparations for the attempt, his climbing partner Tenji Sherpa suffered frostbite, which would take some weeks to heal.
 Steck carried on with scouting and acclimatisation, climbing up to Everest's Camp 2, en route to the South Col. On 29 April, he changed his plans, texting Tenji that he would climb the nearby peak of Nuptse instead, and did not respond to a follow-up question.